djblue/portal/doc/guides/nrepl.md

 `portal.nrepl/wrap-portal` nrepl middleware.

 **NOTE:** Portal will keep all evaluated objects from being garbage collected until they are cleared from the UI.
+However, the nREPL middleware will only submit values to Portal when the UI is open.

 ## tools.deps